bmw-tech/dart_apitool/README.md

                                            (e.g. /path/to/package)
                                          - any package from pub (e.g. pub://package_name/version)
+    --input-copy-depth                   Integer that determines how many path levels up from input package reference should be copied along with the package itself.
+                                         This option allows to copy bigger part of the packages tree to make required path dependencies available for 'pub get' execution.
+                                         This number can not be greater then the count of components of the path given in the --input parameter.
+                                         This parameter is ignored for published packages and absolute paths.
+Defaults to 0.
     --output                             Output file for the extracted Package API.
                                          If not specified the extracted API will be printed to the console.
     --no-merge-base-classes              Disables base class merging.